YahyaLem02/YahyaLem02/README.md

 > “Not just writing code — building meaningful systems.”

 🎓 Master’s student in **Information Systems Engineering** at **FSSM Marrakech**
-🚀 DevOps & Cloud Enthusiast · Backend & Full Stack Developer
-💡 Passionate about building **scalable**, **secure**, and **efficient** digital solutions
+💡 I’m driven by simplicity, clean architecture, and the power of purposeful code
-🛠️ Development is my core, DevOps is my passion, and learning is my fuel.
+🛠️ DevOps is my playground · Cloud is my space · Backend is my logic

-🌱 I'm driven by purpose, simplicity, and the belief that **code can uplift**.
+🌍 My goal?
+Turn real-world needs into stable, scalable solutions.

 ---